Estimation of High-Dimensional Normal Means through Inferential Models: Inferential models and prediction of ordered uniforms

-The probabilities \eqref{eq:lower-prob} and \eqref{eq:upper-prob} are also known as the belief function at $A$ and plausibility of $A$, respectively.
-A recent discussion of these IMs lower and upper probabilities and other existing ones is given in \cite{liu2021comment}; see also references therein.

-As described above, IMs is rooted in R. A. Fisher's fiducial argument in the sense to make prior-free probabilistic inference about parameters by using auxiliary variable to represent the sample model.
-Avoiding the difficulties of R. A. Fisher's fiducial argument and the related theories \citep{zhang2011dempster,martin2010dempster,liu2015frameworks}, however, IMs emphasizes frequency-calibrated/valid and efficient probabilistic inference.
-Together with Conditional IMs and marginal IMs (\cite{martin2015conditional} and \cite{martin2015marginal}), subject to further developments, this theory, if so desired, also provides as a new mathematical tool for developing exact and efficient frequentist methods.
-For example, for the familiar Neyman-Pearson school of thought, it offers its plausibility regions for unknown parameters as exact Neyman-Pearson confidence regions \citep{martin2013inferential}, and for the Fisherian school of thought, its plausibility for assertions of interest provides a plausibility interpretation of or a probabilistic alternative to Fisher's P-value \citep{martin2014note}.
+As described above, the IM framework shares the use of auxiliary random variables to represent the sampling model with R.A.
+Fisher's fiducial argument.
+However, IM emphasizes valid (frequency calibrated) and efficient probabilistic inference, avoiding the difficulties of R. A. Fisher's fiducial argument and related theories \citep{zhang2011dempster,martin2010dempster,liu2015frameworks}.
+Together with conditional IMs \citep{martin2015conditional} and marginal IMs \citep{martin2015marginal}, this theory also provides a new mathematical tool to develop exact and efficient frequentist methods.
+For example, plausibility regions for unknown parameters are exact Neyman-Pearson confidence regions \citep{martin2013inferential}, and the plausibility for an assertion of interest provides a probabilistic alternative to Fisher's P-value \citep{martin2014note}.
+A relevant recent review of IM methods may be found in \citet{martinPossibilisticInferentialModels2026}.

-Nevertheless, research on foundations of statistical inference has been challenging.
-Like other existing approaches other than the standard Bayes and frequentist schools of thought, including generalized fiducial \citep{hannig2009generalized, cui2022demystifying}, the method of confidence distribution \citep{xie2011confidence,schweder2016confidence}, and the Dempster-Shafer theory of belief functions \citep{shafer1976mathematical,shafer1992dempster,dempster2008dempster,martin2010dempster}, IMs is subject to scrutinization and acceptance.
-This is expected to take time.